betheden/hebrew-grammar/content/verb_perfect.rst

 In Biblical Hebrew a Suffix Conjugation
 :ref:`verb`
-communicates perfect or perfective aspect, and is normally used to describe actions that have occurred in the past or actions that are seen as completed (even in present or future time).
+is normally used to describe actions that have occurred in the past or actions that are seen as completed (even in present or future time).
 However, the Suffix Conjugation is also used to describe a variety of other kinds of actions.
-Thus, for tense-prominent languages, a Suffix Conjugation verb has the potential to be translated with the past tense, the present tense, or even the future tense.
+Thus, a Suffix Conjugation verb has the potential to be translated with the past tense, the present tense, or even the future tense.
 The context must determine the proper meaning for each instance of a Suffix Conjugation verb.